Asger Jorn Villa in Albissola Marina

-This big ceramic relief meet us just to the right when we entered the house, it is about 2,5m X 1,5 m.
+This big ceramic relief here was just on the right wall when we entered the house, it is about

 I was a little annoyed that they had piled up 3-4 chairs leaning at it..
 A little respect for art is wanted.

-When i turned around there was anothe relief, it is a study for the big relief created for Randers Kunstmuseum in Denmark.
+When I turned around there was anothe relief, it is a study for the big relief created for Randers Cultural House in

-And it went on and on, next room which according to what i have seen must have been used as atalier was filled with reliefs, please note the vase at the bottom, it stood in the same place in 1972, ( picture seen in the book Jorn / Le Jardin D’Albisola ) .
+And it went on and on, next room which originally was a veranda was filled with reliefs, please note the vase at the bottom, it stood in the same place in 1972, ( picture seen in the book Jorn / Le Jardin D’Albisola ) .

 Close up of the vase.